 I don’t have any research to link to.
 Just my personal experience and my experience with clients who try fasted workouts.

 Of course, I was working out first thing in the morning, which has been shown to be less than ideal for getting results.
-But this is usually the time people train when they are fasted.
+But this is usually the time people train when they are fasting.

 This is why many intermittent fasting gurus suggest using 10 grams of branched chain amino acids (BCAAs) before a fasted workout.